counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Experience and Training

-Sitha is a psychoanalytic psychotherapist, she holds a Master of Science in Psychoanalytic Psychotherapy from University College Dublin School of Medicine, a BA in psychology from Trinity College Dublin, an MA in International Development and a BA in Social Science both from University College Dublin.
-She has worked in community, health care and mental health sector for over 15 years, including the Therapy Centre and running her own practice.
+Sitha is a psychoanalytic psychotherapist, and holds a Master of Science in Psychoanalytic Psychotherapy from University College Dublin School of Medicine, a BA in psychology from Trinity College Dublin, an MA in International Development and a BA in Social Science both from University College Dublin.

 Memberships